-This level 2 elective surveys Christologies developed outside the corpus Christianum and in response to questions not considered within the Western cultural and historical frame of reference.
-This will include images of Jesus Christ developed through such language as ‘Bodhisattva’, ‘Avatara’, ‘guru’, ‘prophet’, or ‘ancestor’, Asian treatments of the ‘cosmic’ Christ, the possibility of a ‘hyphenated-Jesus’ or of M. M. Thomas’ ‘Christ-centered Syncretism’ in relation to Hinduism, liberation Christologies within Latin America, and Jesus as the power against the demonic within Africa.
-A number of issues present themselves through this discussion: the question of theological tradition and method, the use of local sacred sources, the social and political implications of thinking Jesus Christ through a range of lenses, and the issues of contextualisation.
-Special attention will be given to the variety of mission emphases different Christological formulations promote.
+This elective unit surveys christologies developed in languages perhaps not familiar to the western cultural and historical frame of reference.
+This will include images of Jesus Christ developed through such language as 'Bodhisattva', 'Avatara', 'guru', 'prophet', or 'ancestor', Asian treatments of the 'cosmic' Christ, the possibility of a 'hyphenated-Jesus' or of M. M. Thomas' 'Christ-centered Syncretism' in relation to Hinduism, liberation christologies within Latin America, and Jesus as the power against the demonic within Africa.
+A number of issues present themselves through this discussion: the question of theological tradition and method, the use of local sacred sources, the social and political implications of thinking Jesus Christ through a range of lenses, the question of 'voice' (the dominance of female voices in these christological developments) and the issues of contextualisation.

 Unit code: CT2070P